parzonka/Clean-Code-Method-Sorter/README.md

  * method name (aka overloaded method)
  * being accessor/mutator of the same field (aka getter and setters)

 To install, please use add this [update site](http://parzonka.com/tud/ccms) to your Eclipse.
+(Note that this link may not show content in your browser, but will work in Eclipse.)

 For further information on usage, please refer to the manual at [eclipse.org](http://wiki.eclipse.org/Recommenders/CleanCodeMethodSorter).